 How to Spend a Snow Day in Bucks County

 When the air is crisp and snow covers the countryside in a blanket of white, don't hide inside the house.
 A snowy day in Bucks County is a great time to head out and experience something new.
-View the picturesque scenery on a drive through the countryside, warm up with a mug of hot cocoa or take a tour through a grand castle.
-The only thing you shouldn't do is stay inside!
+View the picturesque scenery on a drive through the countryside, warm up with a mug of hot cocoa or sled down the hills of grand castle.

 - Snow in Tyler Park